SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 as described in :doc:`../LanguageGuide/Initialization`.

-The following form declares initializers for structures, enumerations, and designated initializers of classes:
+The following form declares initializers for structures, enumerations, and convenience initializers of classes:

 .. syntax-outline::